It’s nice to be able to help your children with their homework.

 UPDATE: Of course, it helps to use the vocabulary words throughout the week as much as possible.
 I drew all of the illustrations for my daughter, so now I’m having her color in a couple a day (or add details).
 Then we discuss the words she colored in that day.
 All of this helps to make the words more vivid and memorable to the child.

-This artilce was posted on Monday, October 18th, 2010 at 6:54 pm and is filed under Learning, Parenting, Teaching.
+This article was posted on Monday, October 18th, 2010 at 6:54 pm and is filed under Learning, Parenting, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.